tahirali-csc/data-gaze/readme.md

-DataGaze" that uses eBPF (Extended Berkeley Packet Filter) and Machine Learning (ML) to offer a powerful combination of real-time data collection, processing, and intelligent decision-making.
+`DataGaze` uses eBPF  and Machine Learning to offer a powerful combination of real-time data collection, processing, and intelligent decision-making.